Code-Institute-Submissions/Milestone-Project-One-16/README.md

 ### **Bugs**

+#### **Champion Descriptions Layout**

+Issue with the champion descriptions displaying in a column instead of two per row.
+Mentor advised to change the elements from "li" to "div".
+An unnecessary "col" class was found which was interfering with the functionality of the bootstrap code.

+##### **Overlay**

+Overlay was not reaching the top of the the item background image.
+Issue found to be the margin of the child element.
+Moved the margin to the child of that element.

 The following tests have been used to ensure proper site functionality:

 * GTmetrix: To test on website loading times